 Not a plumbing expert?
 Not to worry.
-We are here to answer all of your bathroom-related plumbing questions.
-Here are some frequently asked questions, and the answers that you are looking for!
+We’re here to answer all your bathroom-related plumbing questions.
+Here are some frequently asked questions, and the answers you’re looking for.

 Is The Faucet Really $1,000?!

 Yes.
-Here’s a little tip for all things plumbing: you can spend whatever you want.
+Here’s a little tip for all things plumbing: You can spend whatever you want.
 You can buy cheap faucets and fixtures, or you can spend a small fortune.
-But, the hint: high quality products cost more.
+But, as always, high-quality products cost more.

 Spending $150 or more is reasonable for a bathroom faucet.
-More than $250 is a reasonable price for tub and shower fittings, including the valve inside the wall, the handle, tub spout and shower-head.
+More than $250 is a reasonable price for tub and shower fittings, including the valve inside the wall, the handle, the tub spout, and the showerhead.

 Do Low-Flush Toilets Work?